UniversityOfIowaHealthCare/Dew/README.md

 `--machine-name, m`:
   Allows you to specify the machine name rather than having dew generate it.
 As per Drupal standards, this name must be represented in snake case with all lower case letters.

+`--seven, -s`:
+  Create a Drupal 7 module.
+Without this option, Dew will default to Drupal 8.

 `--default, d`:
   [Drupal 7 only] Create the module within the `sites/default/` folder rather than the `sites/all/` folder.

 ### Todo
 - Support stand alone modules (not in a drupal project).